Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-Your taste buds have a lifespan of about 10 days.
+A bolt of lightning travels at about 270,000 mph.